 Hangzhou, the capital city of Zhejiang Province, is one of the top choices for people who would like to enjoy a side trip after touring Shanghai.
-Travelers at home and abroad shall go for its fascinating West Lake, endless Longjing Tea Field, historic Grand Canal and bustling Qinghefang Ancient Street.
-In order to perfectly serve all tourists, very considerate transportation system has been accomplished in the city.
+Travelers at home and abroad are attracted by its fascinating West Lake, endless Longjing Tea Field, historic Grand Canal and bustling Qinghefang Ancient Street.
+In order to best serve all tourists, a very broad transportation system has been established in the city.

 Xiaoshan International Airport (HGH), around 17mi (27km) from the downtown, mainly serves Hangzhou and nearby cities like Huzhou, Shaoxing, Jiaxing, and Zhuji.
 It operates many air routes with Terminal A (International) and Terminal B (Domestic).
 Besides Hong Kong, Macau and Taipei, the international destinations include Singapore, Souel, Amsterdam, Pattaya, Phuket Island, Osaka, Tokyo, and Chiengmai.
 Domestic air routes from/to Beijing, Chengdu, Jiuzhaigou, Guangzhou, Guilin, Xian, Kunming, Lhasa, and Xiamen are available.
 The airport enjoys 144-Hour Visa-Free Transit policy, which is a great convenience for short-term visits.

 There are three railway stations in the city.
 High speed lines from/to Shanghai, Nanjing, Ningbo, and Changsha transport the most passengers.

 Hangzhou Railway Station: Located at East Ring Road, Shangcheng District, it is also known as Chengzhan Railway Station.
 The station mainly operates trains that arrive at the city as a terminal station.